 Many people that I speak to about their trips to the UK and Scotland outline an itinerary mostly comprising of Edinburgh and Loch Lomond before scooting back over the border to England.
-Now being Glasgow born and bred, this makes me fizz with annoyance as there is so much more you are missing out on!!
+Now being Glasgow born and bred, this makes me fizz with annoyance.
+There is so much more you are missing out on!!
 First of all being my buzzing, vibrant, multicultural home city, Glasgow.
-Yes Edinburgh may be the capital of Scotland, and yes it is an incredibly beautiful city at that, however in my opinion there is no city in Scotland like Glasgow!
-That is why I’m making it my number one place to visit.
+Edinburgh may be the capital of Scotland, however in my opinion there is no city in Scotland like Glasgow!
+Here is a quick pocket guide to Glasgow for your next visit to this colourful city.

 Bars and Restaurants

-If you fancy a bit of class then throw on your formal wear and head down to Merchant city for the high class Corinthian, or catch Glasgow’s unique and incredibly complex (just kidding) tube and head over to Ashton Lane for a bar crawl.
+If you fancy a bit of class then throw on your formal wear and head to Merchant city to the Corinthian.
+Or you can catch Glasgow’s unique and incredibly complex (just kidding) underground and head over to Ashton Lane for a bar crawl.

-The layout of Glasgow offers an incredibly easy way of getting around on a night out, which is especially handy since it will probably be raining!
-Most clubs and bars in the city centre are situated around the Bath and Sauchiehall street area, however if you want to head down to the south side, you can hit Suger Cube and Distrikt, or if you’re in a rock mood, the Cathouse.
-Again there are plenty of nightclubs on the West-end if you don’t mind a short tube ride, alighting at Kelvinbridge for Viper, or Kelvinhall SPT for Sanctuary.
+The layout of Glasgow offers an easy way of getting around on a night out, which is handy since it will probably be raining!
+Most clubs and bars in the city centre are situated around the Bath and Sauchiehall street area.
+However, if you want to head down to the south side, you can hit Suger Cube and Distrikt, or if you’re in a rock mood, the Cathouse.
+Again there are plenty of nightclubs on the West-end if you don’t mind a short tube ride.
+Alight at Kelvinbridge for Viper, or Kelvinhall SPT for Sanctuary.

-Glasgow has a true plethora of choice when it comes to bars and nightclubs, so you are guaranteed to find something to suit whatever kind of party you are craving.
+Glasgow has a true plethora of choice when it comes to bars and nightclubs.
+You are guaranteed to find something to suit whatever kind of party you are craving.

 Live Music and Gigs

 Another area Glasgow specialises in is the music scene, with famous venues such as King Tuts Wah Wah Hut and of course the Barrowlands; both of which offer an intimate experience with low ceilings, good acoustics and close proximity to the band.
-There are also slightly larger venues such as the O2 Academy and ABC, and then the largest venues, the Hydro and SECC.
-My favourite gigs have all been in Glasgow, tending to be at the smaller venues due to cheaper tickets and smaller crowds!
+There are also slightly larger venues such as the O2 Academy, and then the larger venues, the Hydro and SECC.
+My favourite gigs have all been in Glasgow.
+They tend to be at the smaller venues due to cheaper tickets and smaller crowds!